Saints robbed of touchdown after yet another officiating gaffe

 Rams benefit from a game-changing bad call that goes against Saints.
 Rinse and repeat.— Dan Hanzus (@DanHanzus) September 15, 2019

-The Saints trailed 6-3 at the start of the second half in a game in which Drew Brees was also sidelined by a thumb injury.
+The Saints ultimately fell 27-9 in a game in which Drew Brees was also sidelined by a thumb injury.
+Whether or not Brees will play the rest of the season is to be determined.

 More News